Sumpter, Oregon: History

-The community was platted in 1889, becoming a mining boom town about 10 years later.
+The community was platted in 1889, and became a mining boom town about 10 years later.
 Until transportation by rail became feasible in the area, Sumpter was little more than "a huddle of crude log cabins."

-A narrow gauge railway reached Sumpter in 1897.
+A narrow-gauge railway reached Sumpter in 1897.
 Built by David C. Eccles, the Sumpter Valley Railway (SVRy) ran 80 mi from Baker City through Sumpter and on to Prairie City, which it reached in 1907.
 Until the line shut down in the 1930s, ranchers, mining interests, and timber companies used it to move freight.

 Shortly after the SVRy arrived, the city expanded near a set of deep-shaft gold mines with a combined total of 12 mi of tunnels.
 The population grew to more than 2,000.
 Sumpter had electric lights, churches, saloons, a brewery, sidewalks, three newspapers, and an opera house.
 However, as the mines played out, the city declined even before a devastating fire in 1917.

 Dynamite was used to help put out the fire, which destroyed 12 blocks of the town's buildings.
 A few of the surviving structures remain in the 21st century and are occupied by retail shops.

 Economy

 Sumpter relies heavily on tourism as a source of income.
-The town's remaining historic structures, an excursion train that runs along part of the SVRy line, and a state park devoted to an historic gold dredge make the city a tourist destination.
+The town's remaining historic structures, an excursion train that runs along part of the SVRy line, and a state park devoted to a historic gold dredge make the city a tourist destination.

 A 6 mi stretch of the original SVRy has been restored and operates on summer weekends and major holidays from Memorial Day through the end of September.
 The excursion line has stations in Sumpter and McEwen.
 The Sumpter station and part of the line are within the state park, known as the Sumpter Valley Dredge State Historic Area.
 The dredge on display in the park was the last of three used to mine gold from surface deposits along the Powder River.
 It operated here from 1935 through 1954.

 In 2013, the area was the location for the reality television show Ghost Mine.
 The plot involves a team of people looking for gold and ghosts in the "Crescent Mine" near Sumpter.
 According to a Baker City Herald story picked up by the Associated Press and Portland television station KATU, most of the filming was done at the Buckeye Mine group near Bourne, about 6 mi north of Sumpter along Cracker Creek.

 In 2020, Season 11 of Discovery's TV series Gold Rush was filmed in the area.
 The show features rookie miner Fred Lewis, a veteran, in his attempts to mine gold with his former military friends.